animatedmax/spring-data-geode/src/main/markdown/reference/cache.md

 </beans>
 ```

 `client-cache` supports many of the same options as the
-[Cache](#bootstrap:cache:advanced) element.
+[Cache](#advanced-cache-configuration) element.
 However, as opposed to a
 full-fledged peer `Cache` member, a cache client connects to a remote
 cache server through a Pool.
 By default, a Pool is created to connect to
 a server running on `localhost` and listening to port `40404`.
 The
 default Pool is used by all client Regions unless the Region is
 configured to use a specific Pool.

 Pools can be defined with the `pool` element.
 This client-side Pool can
 be used to configure connectivity directly to a server for individual
 entities or for the entire cache through one or more Locators.

 For example, to customize the default Pool used by the `client-cache`,
-the developer needs to define a Pool and wire it to the cache
+the developer must define a Pool and wire it to the cache
 definition, as the following example shows:

 ```highlight
 <beans>